Off-duty NYPD officer dies of self-inflicted gunshot, becomes 8th city cop to die by suicide this year

 CLICK HERE FOR THE FOX NEWS APP

-The New York City officers' suicides come amid a rising nationwide trend: More than 47,000 U.S. suicides were reported in 2017, or 14 per 100,000 — the highest rate in at least half a century.
+The suicides come amid a rising nationwide trend: More than 47,000 suicides were reported in the U.S. in 2017, or 14 per 100,000 people — the highest rate in at least half a century.

 According to Blue H.E.L.P., a non-profit organization that tracks law enforcement suicides, at least 120 police officers have killed themselves in 2019 across the U.S. Over the course of the last decade, 48 NYPD officers have died of suicide, The New York Times reported.